 Canyons are unique and special places to visit and explore.
-They have their own unique challenges however so to help minimise the risks to you as well as your impact on the environment, take the following safety precautions, practise the canyon code of ethics below and encourage others to do so.
-This code was developed by the National Parks and Wildlife Service, and should be practiced in conjunction with the Bushwalkers Code.
+They have their own unique challenges however so to help minimise the risks to you as well as your impact on the environment.
+Practise the canyon code of ethics below, take the following safety precautions, and encourage others to do likewise.
+(This information should be practised in conjunction with the Bushwalkers Code).

 - Take responsibility for your own safety and be self-reliant.